-Tesla recently announced pricing for their new solar roof product, a roof replacement for your home.
 The new solution requires that you replace your existing roof with Tesla’s blend of non-solar glass tiles and solar-enabled glass tiles.
-It is an elegant new product, designed with great aesthetics.
-But the question is ultimately does installing this new roof make financial sense for your home?
-After initial analysis, we’ve found that for the majority of homeowners the answer is currently “no”.
-Just as Tesla’s luxury sports cars are out of reach for most drivers today, Tesla’s new solar roof is simply too expensive for most American homeowners to justify spending their money on.
+It is an elegant new product, designed with great aesthetics, and due to its immense popularity, we wanted to explore the question: does installing this new roof make financial sense for your home?
+After initial analysis, we’ve found that for the majority of homeowners the answer is “not yet.”
+Unless you’re in the market for a roof replacement, Tesla’s new solar roof is simply too expensive for the average American homeowner to justify as a home energy upgrade.

 If you’ve found it difficult to stay up to date on the future of Tesla Motors and SolarCity in recent months, you are not alone.
 Numerous industries (solar, electric vehicles, and ridesharing, to name a few) worldwide are starting to feel the impact of a merger that could significantly alter growth plans for manufacturers and executives across the globe.
 Now the concept of an integrated solar glass shingle – the Tesla solar tile – is on everyone’s mind.